 Burmese egg curry is a beautiful way of presenting eggs.
 They’re first boiled, then peeled and fried in medium-hot oil.
 The smooth whites blister and firm up into an attractive golden crust.
 Only then are eggs cut in half and added to a sauce - here, a light tomato-based sauce that’s mildly chilli hot.
 Serve with rice or bread, a crisp salad, and a condiment like shallot and dried shrimp relish or a chilli–garlic sauce.

-Ingredients4 large eggs or extra-large eggs, preferably free-range
+- 4 large or extra-large eggs, preferably free-range

 Heat the oil in a wide heavy frying pan (skillet) over medium-high heat.
 Add the turmeric and stir to dissolve it.
 When the oil is hot enough to sizzle when a drop of water is dropped into it, add the peeled eggs and fry until golden and a little blistered all over: cook on each side in turn, then try to balance the eggs on their ends to cook the tips.
 Frying the egg is a fun little task, quickly done, and it makes them very attractive.
 With a slotted spoon, lift the eggs out of the hot oil and onto a plate.
 Cut them lengthwise in half and set aside.

 Pour off all but 2 to 3 tbsp of the oil (the oil can be used again for stir-frying).
 Heat the oil remaining in the pan over medium heat, add the shallots and garlic, and fry briefly, until translucent.
 Add the chilli powder and tomatoes and, stirring frequently to prevent sticking, cook at a strong simmer until the tomatoes have broken down into a softened mass, about 10 minutes.